ryanrkeller/CMS1-2210_ColesonHarrisonKeller/Homework/homework02/homework02.md

 2. What are some of the parts of a computer system?
 - The main parts of a computer system are the CPU, the Input/Output System, and the Main Memory.

-3. What is the difference between a compiled language and an intepreted language?
+3. What is the difference between a compiled language and an interpreted language?
 - A compiled language gets fully traslated to machine code during compilation, while an interpreted language is translated to machine code line-by-line as the program runs.

 4. Is C a compiled language?